Skip to Main Content

 Selection Criteria

-The Library actively reviews information resources to determine what resources should be acquired, retained, and discontinued.
+Active review of information resources and institutional programs is an ongoing practice that aids in determining what resources should be acquired, retained, and discontinued.
 The following criteria are applied in the review process: quality, relevancy, cost, format, accessibility, and usage.

 Deselection Criteria

-In order to maintain a relevant collection, the Library employees deselection as part of its collection development practices.
+In order to maintain a relevant collection, deselection is a necessary part of collection development practices.
 The following criteria are used when evaluating materials for deselection: low usage, relevance to academic programs, currency of information, historical significance, condition, duplication, and availability in the Joint Library Facility.

 Resource Sharing and Cooperative Purchasing

 The UT Health San Antonio Libraries participate in several resource sharing and cooperative purchasing partnerships that expand the depth of information resources available to its clientele.
 Partnerships include the UT System Digital Library Consortia, the South Central Academic Medical Libraries Consortium, the TexShare Consortium, the Joint Library Facility, and the OCLC Library Cooperative.
 Through these partnerships the Libraries are able to expand borrowing privileges and increase access to electronic resources.
-Participation in cooperative purchasing allows the Libraries to negotiate the best pricing for resources
+In addition, participation in cooperative purchasing often results in larger discounts and greater purchasing power for resources.

 Approval